iarna/funstream/README.md

 ### .grab(grabWith, opts) → FunStream

+WARNING: This has to load all of your content into memory in order to sort it, so be sure to do your filtering or limiting (with `.head`) before you call this.
+This results in a funstream fed from the sorted array.

 `grabWith` is a synchronous function.
 It takes an array as an argument and turns the return value back into a stream with `fun()`.
 The array is produced by reading the entire stream, so be warned.